nlsfi/gs-ogcfeat-datastore/README.md

 - Simple Bbox filtering is based on backend OGCFeat service bbox filtering
 - Complex filtering is implemented as backend bbox filtering with FilteringFeatureReader post processing
 - Projection support is based on backend OGCFeat service CRS support
-- Supports next link paging and limiting of page size
+- Supports next link paging and limiting of page size and page count

 Requirements for backend OGCFeat service
 - Backend OGCFeat service must support Landing page, conformance,collections,schema for this extension to work properly